Observation of empty liquids and equilibrium gels in a colloidal clay

-Fig.~\ref{FigDiagSim}I and L show the static structure factors calculated from MC configurations $S^{sim}(Q)$ at several times (in MC-steps, equivalent to $t_w$) following the quench, for two densities, respectively inside and outside the phase separation region.
-On increasing waiting time the scattered intensity increases in the region of the contact peak ($T$-bonds, $Q \approx 0.5 nm^{-1}$), revealing the bond formation process.
-The other notable feature is the increase of the scattering at small wavevectors.
-As in the experimental data, two different scenarios occur at long times after preparation, respectively for samples inside (Fig.~\ref{FigDiagSim}I) and outside (Fig.~\ref{FigDiagSim}L) the unstable region.
-While inside the phase separation region $S(Q)$ at small $Q$ increases indefinitely, outside this region the growth stops after a finite waiting time, showing no further evolution.
+Fig.~\ref{FigDiagSim}i,l show the static structure factors calculated from MC configurations $S^{sim}(Q)$ at several times (in MC-steps, equivalent to $t_w$) following the quench, for two densities, respectively inside and outside the phase separation region.
+On increasing waiting time the scattered intensity increases in the region of the contact peak ($T$-bonds, $Q \approx$ 0.5 nm$^{-1}$), the peak that monitors the aggregation kinetics, revealing the bond formation process.
+The notable feature in $S^{sim}(Q)$ is the increase of the scattering at small wavevectors.
+As in the experimental data, two different scenarios occur at long times after preparation, respectively for samples inside (Fig.~\ref{FigDiagSim}i) and outside (Fig.~\ref{FigDiagSim}l) the unstable region.
+While inside the phase separation region $S^{sim}(Q)$ at small $Q$ increases indefinitely, outside this region the growth stops after a finite waiting time, showing no further evolution.

-The zero-th order model introduced here for describing Laponite at low densities condenses the electrostatic interactions between opposite charges into short-ranged attractive sites and neglects the overall repulsive electrostatic interactions, following the spirit of primitive models for charged molecules, an idea proposed long time ago when a patchy model for water was presented~\cite{nezbeda}.
-Despite these simplifications, which reveal themselves in the different shape of $S(Q)$ at short times --- controlled by the screened electrostatic interactions~\cite{newprl} --- and in the absolute values of $S(Q)$ at small $Q$, the qualitative features shown by the model (Fig. 2I to L) coincide with the one measured experimentally (Fig. 1F to G) both inside and outside the unstable region.
+The zero-th order model introduced here for describing Laponite at low densities condenses the electrostatic interactions between opposite charges into short-ranged attractive sites and neglects the overall repulsive electrostatic interactions, in the spirit of primitive models~\cite{nezbeda}.
+These simplifications lead to a different shape of $S(Q)$ at short times -- controlled in Laponite by the screened electrostatic interactions~\cite{newprl}(see Supplementary Information) --- and in the absolute values of $S(Q)$ at small $Q$.
+However, the qualitative features shown by the model (Fig. 2i,l) coincide with the ones measured experimentally (Fig. 1f,g) both inside and outside the unstable region, pointing out that our model correctly captures the essential ingredients for describing the experimental behavior.
 Most importantly, indefinite increase (saturation) in the growth of $S(Q)$ at small $Q$ is seen only inside (outside) the region where phase separation is observed, both in experiments and in simulations.